tshort/julia/ui/website/julia-markdown-readme.md

 * Add an option for a Julia block to do calculations on page load, normal calculation, or all (page load and normal).

-* For plain output, use a fixed-point font by default.

 * Find a place to output errors from the server.

 * Spruce up the CSS.